You are here

 Hovering over this icon reveals a link to navigate to the learning center’s website.

 An example of the red-balloon shaped icon for a learning center for the district court for the Eastern District of Missouri.
-The image shows the learning center icon on the map, along with an example of the link to the Judicial Learning Center website that appears when one rolls over the icon within the visualization.
+The image shows the learning center icon on the map, along with an example of the link to the Judicial Learning Center website that appears when one rolls over the icon within the interactive map.

 Content Category Dropdown Menus

-Each dashboard has its own content dropdown menu (either Choose a Resource Topic or Choose a Program Info Page Type); the applicable menu will appear near the top of the visualization, slightly to the left of center.
+Each dashboard has its own content dropdown menu (either Choose a Resource Topic or Choose a Program Info Page Type); the applicable menu will appear near the top of the interactive map, slightly to the left of center.
 Making a dropdown selection shades the dashboard to indicate courts with relevant highlighted content.
 Hovering over a shaded court displays links to its highlighted content (see example screenshots below).

 Examples of how courts with relevant content for a selected category are shaded, and display links upon rollover, in the resources dashboard (left) and programs dashboard (right).